Success of digital adiabatic simulation with large Trotter step: Introduction

-Although the study of the norm distance error $\|U - U_{\text{digital}}\|$ is very mature \cite{childs2019nearly,childs2021theory,tran2020destructive}, recently, several different types of robust behavior of Trotterization have been discovered \cite{yi2021spectral,heyl2019quantum,sieberer2019digital,richter2021simulating}, while a convincing analytic explanation is still absent.
-Suppose in a quantum simulation, the digital evolution operator $U_{\text{digital}}$ already deviates a lot from the ideal evolution operator $\|U - U_{\text{digital}}\| \approx 1$, while the quantity of interest is still accurate $\mathcal{Q}[U] \approx \mathcal{Q}[U_{\text{digital}}]$, then we say this simulation is robust.
+Although the study of the norm distance error $\|U - U_{\text{digital}}\|$ is very mature \cite{childs2019nearly,childs2021theory,tran2020destructive}, recently, many examples that exhibits the success of Trotterization with large Trotter step have been discovered \cite{yi2021spectral,heyl2019quantum,sieberer2019digital,richter2021simulating}, while a convincing analytic explanation is still absent.
+Suppose in a quantum simulation, the digital evolution operator $U_{\text{digital}}$ already deviates significantly from the ideal evolution operator $\|U - U_{\text{digital}}\| \approx 1$, while the quantity of interest is still accurate $\mathcal{Q}[U] \approx \mathcal{Q}[U_{\text{digital}}]$, then we say this simulation is ``robust" against rough Trotterization.
+(As a clarification, many previous works focus on the robustness of quantum algorithms against physical decoherence \cite{childs2001robustness,sarandy2005adiabatic,aaberg2005quantum}, while the ``robust" in our paper is referred to an intrinsic property of the simulation algorithm.)
 The quantity of interest can be fidelity between states \cite{yi2021spectral}, expectation value of observables \cite{heyl2019quantum,sieberer2019digital} and hydrodynamic scaling of correlations \cite{richter2021simulating}.
 In this work, we address the robustness of digital adiabatic simulation (DAS).
-More specifically, it's the robustness of scaling index $-\partial\log\epsilon/\partial\log T \approx 1$.
-As a clarification, lots of previous works focus on the robustness of quantum algorithms against physical decoherence \cite{childs2001robustness,sarandy2005adiabatic,aaberg2005quantum}, while the ``robustness" in our paper is referred to an intrinsic property of the simulation algorithm.
+More specifically, it's the robustness of scaling index $-\partial\log\epsilon/\partial\log T \approx 1$, where $\epsilon$ is the fidelity difference between the state evolved under adiabatic evolution and the corresponding state of the final Hamiltonian; $T$ is the total simulation time, which also quantifies how slow the evolution is.
+Quantum adiabatic theorem \cite{jansen2007bounds,amin2009consistency,marzlin2004inconsistency} provides a proper estimation of $\epsilon$, and the inverse dependence of $T$ is one important feature of it.